ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/overview.markdown

 RavenDB uses x.509 certificates for authorization as well.

-It is considered more secured to use client certificates for authorization, insdead of having usernames and passwords.

 It means that every client certificate is associated with a security clearance and access permissions which are assigned by an administrator.

 #### Read more: